SalesforceLabs/MultiLevelNavigationMenus/README.md

 # Description

-The Multi-Level Navigation Menu for Community Cloud app offers components to manage multi-level navigation menus, and render them in your Community.
+The Multi-Level Navigation Menu for Experience Cloud app offers components to manage multi-level navigation menus, and render them in your Experience Cloud site.
 You can configure up to 6 levels of depth in your menus, control the look and feel with styling configuration, horizontal vs vertical presentation, language filtering support, and much more!

 ### Disclaimer: